 You can view the list of ports opened via UPnP in the Keenetic web interface.
 Go to the 'Client lists' page and click on the device record.
 In the 'UPnP port forwarding table' section, you will see a list of ports open for a particular device.

 You can also check open ports on the 'Port forwarding' page.
 The ports opened via UPnP for all devices in your home network are displayed here.

 If your router uses a public IP address to access the Internet, you can check if a port is open on one of the Internet sites that provides this service, for example, at https://portchecker.co/.

 Enter your WAN IP Address and the port number and click the 'Check' button.

 If the specified port is 'Open', the keenetic router's UPnP service is working.

 NOTE: Important!
 At the port check, the application using the port must be running and active (in our example, it is uTorrent); otherwise, the answer will be negative.
-Checking the open ports through any Internet service is possible only if there is a public WAN IP address on the router's external interface.
+Checking the open ports through any Internet service is possible only if a public WAN IP address is on the router's external interface.

 If you need to disable the UPnP service, remove the 'UPnP service' system component through the web interface.